owocki/coloradocoin/readme.md

 * Mainnet: [0x2941deaad71adb02b944bd38ebce2f1f4c9a62dc](https://etherscan.io/address/0x2941deaad71adb02b944bd38ebce2f1f4c9a62dc)
 * Ropsten: [0x2941deaad71adb02b944bd38ebce2f1f4c9a62dc](https://ropsten.etherscan.io/address/0x2941deaad71adb02b944bd38ebce2f1f4c9a62dc)

-# Distribution
+# Token Distribution

-Right now, there are 100 coins.
+Right now, there are 100 tokens on the mainnet.
 As tokens are minted, this read me will be updated.
+If you're not the trusting type (and hey, you shouldn't be since we're in a trustless ecosystem), check the deployed contracts above for "mint" events or "mint" transactions.

-The distribution as follows is:
+The tokens distribution as follows is:

-* 90 coins: HODL'd by @owocki, planning to distribute at community events.
+* 90 tokens: HODL'd by @owocki, planning to distribute at community events.
-* 10 coins: distributed to community on 9/6 Boulder Blockchain.
+* 10 tokens: distributed to community on 9/6 Boulder Blockchain.

+## Changelog

+* 9/4/2017 - Minted 100 tokens for demo purposes.

 # Legal Stuff

-These coins are just given out for fun.
+These tokens are just given out for fun.
 They are never sold for money, fiat or otherwise.
+They have no exchange value, and the creators are not liable for their use or exchange.
+For more information, see the liscense.txt file in this repository.